roclar/roclar.github.io/TaylorSwiftEraTourConcertFilm.md

 * “Bejeweled”
 * “Mastermind”
 * “Karma”

+### Bonus

-* “Long Live (Taylor’s Version) plays in the credits.
+* “Long Live (Taylor’s Version) from Speak Now plays in the credits in the theatrical release
+* "Wildest Dreams" from 1989 (Taylor's Version)
+* "The Archer" from Lover